jaydeesimon/mkclj/README.md

 # What does it do?

 All it does is bootstrap a directory for Clojure development.
-It's a custom, paired-down `lein new app` without Leiningen.
+It's a custom, pared-down `lein new app` without Leiningen.

 ```
 $ mkclj my-super-duper-project